playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 slick.dbs.default.db.properties.driver = "org.postgresql.Driver"
 ```

-On some platforms, such as Heroku, you may substitue the `JDBC_DATABASE_URL`, which is in the format `jdbc:vendor://host:port/db?args`, if it is available.
+On some platforms, such as Heroku, you may substitute the `JDBC_DATABASE_URL`, which is in the format `jdbc:vendor://host:port/db?args`, if it is available.
 For example:

 ```conf
 slick.dbs.default.driver="slick.driver.PostgresDriver$"